ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 	- The points of each part will be allocated to the participants according to their contribution.
 	- For conferences/journals that typically do not regard authors as of equal contribution:
 		- The authors with higher contribution points have a higher priority in choosing the position in the author list.
-		- For authors that share similar contributions, the relatively lower-ranked can argue for a claim of equal contribution.
+		- For authors who share similar contributions, the relatively lower-ranked can argue for a claim of equal contribution.
 			- E.g., their difference in contribution points is less than 1.
 	- In principle, people with too little contribution will not be regarded as one of the authors.
 		- E.g., get less than 1 point, even though somehow participated in.